 Resistance/ strength training.
-Ask your CR team for the ACPICR Resistance Training leaflet, see http://www.acpicr. com/publications, to learn how and when to add in this element.
+Please see separate ACPICR leaflet to learn how and when to add in this element.
 If you plan to use the weight machines or free weights at the end of the session you should complete a partial (5 minute) cool down on the last piece of aerobic equipment to lower your heart rate before starting the resistance work.